Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Enabling Techniques in Edge Video Analytics Systems

-Recently, deep reinforcement learning, a powerful sequential decision tool, has been applied in proactive configuration adaption \cite{DRLsurvey,Cuttlefish,CamTuner,EdgeML,Elf,ADQN,MEVAO,casva,BAS}.
-Generally, with the goal of getting the maximum accumulated rewards, a DRL agent starts from knowing nothing and gradually adjusts its actions (or policies) through trial-and-error interactions with the environment.
-The key challenge in DRL-based approach is how to define states, actions and rewards as the action space tends to be very large.
+Recently, deep reinforcement learning, a powerful sequential decision tool, has been applied in proactive configuration adaptation \cite{DRLsurvey,Cuttlefish,CamTuner,EdgeML,Elf,ADQN,MEVAO,casva,BAS,EdgeVision,Maxim}.
+To get the maximum accumulated rewards, a DRL agent explores and exploits the environment through randomization of actions.
+The key challenge in DRL-based approach is how to define states, actions and rewards, and learn good policies efficiently as the action space tends to be very large.
 For example, Cuttlefish associates the state space with the key factors that will affect the configuration choice, including bandwidth, moving velocity of objects, and historical configurations.
-The agent, trained with the asynchronous advantage actor critic (A3C) algorithm, takes these states as input and select the optimal action (configuration) in the action space.
+The agent, trained with the Asynchronous Advantage Actor-Critic (A3C) algorithm, takes these states as input and selects the optimal action (configuration) in the action space.
 The reward function is carefully crafted by jointly considering three metrics that can directly reflect users’ QoE, i.e., detection latency, accuracy and fluency of video play.
-Similarly, Gemini \cite{Gemini} takes the estimated bandwidth, resource utilization (i.e., CPU and GPU), delay requirement, and frame rate as input, and formulate a multi-armed bandit problem to solve for the optimal CPU-GPU time partition of FPGA, and choice of video resolution and DNN model.
+Similarly, Gemini \cite{Gemini} takes the estimated bandwidth, resource utilization (i.e., CPU and GPU), delay requirement, and frame rate as input, and formulates a multi-armed bandit problem to solve for the optimal CPU-GPU time partition of the FPGA, and choice of video resolution and DNN model.
 The reward is defined as the uncertainty of prediction results since accuracy cannot be measured without ground truth.